mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

-# Enhanced eth_sendRawTransaction for Hedera JSON-RPC to Enable Fast Transaction Hash Return
+# Enhanced eth_sendRawTransaction for MPCQ JSON-RPC to Enable Fast Transaction Hash Return

 ## Abstract

-This document outlines the design for improving the `eth_sendRawTransaction` endpoint in the Hedera JSON-RPC repository.
+This document outlines the design for improving the `eth_sendRawTransaction` endpoint in the MPCQ JSON-RPC repository.
 The proposed enhancement enables the immediate return of a transaction hash after initial prechecks, allowing subsequent processing to occur asynchronously.
-This feature aligns Hedera's behavior more closely with Ethereum's `eth_sendRawTransaction`, reducing client wait times while maintaining backend integrity.
+This feature aligns MPCQ's behavior more closely with Ethereum's `eth_sendRawTransaction`, reducing client wait times while maintaining backend integrity.

 ---

 ## Motivation

-The current implementation of the `eth_sendRawTransaction` endpoint in Hedera fully processes transactions before returning a hash.
-This approach leads to higher latency, particularly for transactions involving large `callData`, which leverage the Hedera File Service (HFS).
+The current implementation of the `eth_sendRawTransaction` endpoint in MPCQ fully processes transactions before returning a hash.
+This approach leads to higher latency, particularly for transactions involving large `callData`, which leverage the MPCQ File Service (HFS).
 It causes timeouts in many EVM client tools, degrading the user experience.
 Aligning this functionality with Ethereum's immediate hash return mechanism addresses these issues, offering faster response times and improved usability.

 ---